Now-Again Records: History

 Now-Again was founded in 2002 by Eothen Alapatt, then-General Manager of Stones Throw Records.
 The imprint was originally founded to reissue American funk and soul music following the success of Stones Throw's first anthology, The Funky 16 Corners, which had been compiled by Egon the year prior.
 These efforts included releasing music by artists like the L.A.
 Carnival, Ebony Rhythm Band, Kashmere Stage Band, and Amnesty.

 In the late 2000s, Now-Again embraced a global perspective and began also reissuing music and compiling anthologies featuring the 1970s-era musical scenes of countries like India (Atomic Forest), Indonesia, Zambia (WITCH, Ngozi Family, Amanaz), Zimbabwe, Ethiopia (Ayalew Mesfin), Nigeria, and Iran (Kourosh Yaghmaei).
 Their compilations are complemented by independent research.

 Music from the Now-Again catalog is often sampled, in part due to their straightforward sample clearance procedure and curated libraries.
 Kanye West has sampled the Now-Again catalog; songs by Beyoncé and Janet Jackson have also sampled their reissues.

 Now-Again incorporated in 2010 and is partners with music retailer Rappcats and label Madlib Invazion.
 Alapatt left Stones Throw in 2011 to focus on Now-Again, among other ventures.

+In early 2022, Alapatt sent Logic the entire Now-Again Records catalog to provide samples for his seventh and final album on Def Jam Recordings, entitled Vinyl Days.
+From January 11 to January 20, 2022, Egon worked with Logic on the album’s production.
+The album was released on June 17, 2022.
+As a result, he is prominently featured in Logic’s documentary on the album.